Good Sam (2019 film): Plot

-Set in NYC, the film is about Kate, a TV reporter for Channel 12 who stumbles upon a story about a series of mysterious, seemingly unconnected 100,000 dollar donations.
+Kate is a NYC TV reporter for Channel 12 who normally covers the 'bummer beat' (disasters and tragedies) stumbles upon a story about a series of mysterious, seemingly unconnected $100,000 donations.
+Soon the donor is dubbed Good Sam, short for samaritan.

 The first recipient, Christina, is an older woman who recently had a lot of financial problems.
-The second, Maria, is a wealthy oncologist, who plans on donating it toward research.
+The second, Maria, is a wealthy oncologist, who plans on donating it towards research.
 The third, Jesse, is a carpenter, recovering financially from a work-related accident.
-And the fourth, Faith, was a paralegal, who needs it to further her education.
+And the fourth, Faith, is a paralegal, who needs it to further her education.

-A clue leads Kate to Eric’s apartment, the firefighter who saved her from injury at a recent fire, a dead end because she was looking for his brother Patrick, who had recently died in a sailing accident.
+A clue leads Kate to Eric Hayes’ apartment, the firefighter who saved her from injury at a recent fire.
+It's considered a dead end because she was looking for his brother Patrick, who had recently died in a sailing accident.

-One of the many who have contacted Kate’s channel about the Good Sam story, Sylvia, sends a video appeal for her mother, who needs expensive medical attention not covered by their insurance.
-Sylvia later receives money from Good Sam, and simultaneously, Kate begins receiving text messages telling her to meet up with Sylvia's family, so Kate interviews them on camera.
+One of the many who have contacted Channel 12 about the Good Sam story, Sylvia, sends a video appeal for her mother, who needs expensive medical attention not covered by their insurance.
+Sylvia later receives money from Good Sam, and simultaneously, Kate receives text messages telling her to meet up with Sylvia's family, so Kate interviews them on camera.

-Yet another anonymous text message, asks her to meet up with ‘Good Sam’ alone and with no camera.
+Yet another anonymous text message asks her to meet up with ‘Good Sam’ alone and with no camera.
 There, Kate is shocked to find Jack Hansen, a hedge fund manager she had met through her politician father, claiming to be him.

 Jack does an exclusive interview with Kate on Channel 12 about being Good Sam, during which he tells her he wanted to share an unusually highly profitable investment with people struggling financially.
 The two go out to eat afterwards, but moments after the interview is aired, Channel 9 finds them and asks Jack about being Good Sam.
-His response sounds almost identical to the one he gave Kate in their interview. which Kate finds suspicious.
-Confronting him, he says that he may have "over-prepared" for the interview.
-The following day, when Kate takes Jack to see one of the first people to receive the 100,000, he changes his story about her.
+His response sounds almost identical to the one he gave Kate in their interview. which she finds suspicious.

+Confronting him, Jack says that he may have "over-prepared" for the interview.
+The following day, when Kate takes him to see one of the first people to receive the 100,000, he changes his story about her.
 That evening, at a dinner party, Kate discovers that Jack is running for Congress, realizing he was just using the Good Sam persona as a tactic for his campaign.